cicero-mello/cm-typing-effect/README.md

         })
     }

-    // Triggering after initial render
+    // Triggering right after initial render
-    // (but you can trigger wherever you wants) useEffect(() => { animate() }, [])
+    // (but you can trigger any moment after that) useEffect(() => { animate() }, [])

     return (